ccorcos/taxes/README.md

 ## Later

 - editRecord reactive variable Template.instance() problem with confirmDelete
+- Template.parentData() in record to go to editRecord
 - disconnected errors on methods?
 - how to entirely reset cordova iOS